 Part 2: The Ascended Hover

 So, fledgling, you finally mastered the low altitude hover.
-Now it is time to confuse your brain and get some new neurons working in that head of yours.
+In this step of learning how to fly a quadcopter, it is time to confuse your brain and get some new neurons working in that head of yours.

 Ramp up that throttle and get your craft to ascend a bit higher in altitude.
 Don’t fly too high, a bit higher than your head is enough.
 You need to be able to perfectly see whether or not you are doing well!